 Where Polzeath on the north coast of Cornwall, UK

-5 things to do in Cornwall with children
+5 things to do on Cornish holidays with teenagers and children

 Bridget: These days we may be in Polzeath with a bunch of teenagers or the younger nephews and nieces.
 But there’s plenty to do for children of all ages: